luislerma5593/Learning/Git/README.md

-git commit → Apply the changes git status → See the status git log → See all the commits
+git commit → Apply the changes git status → See the status git log → See all the commits git clone https://github.com/beduExpert/Curso-Introductorio-Git-2020.git → Clone from url git branch → To see the used branch git branch name → Crate a branches called "name" git checkout name → Change to "name" branch
 ```

 ### Git config